Resources help MBC churches commemorate CP Month in October

 Your church, in turn, gives a percentage of its annual budget to the Missouri Baptist Convention.

 The MBC invests 60 percent in Missouri missions and related causes, such as the Missouri Baptist Children’s Home and Christian higher education, and sends the rest to the Southern Baptist Convention.

 How to Celebrate

 There are many ways MBC churches can celebrate Cooperative Program Month and raise awareness of its value.
-See Six simple ways to promote CP in October for ideas.
+See Five simple ways to promote CP in October for ideas.

 Pastors also may want to plan to share a message on stewardship, missions, or evangelism – all of which are enhanced through the cooperative efforts of Missouri Baptists.